You can always check the Ça va où? mobile application or Web site as provided by RECYC-QUÉBEC to find out where to put your waste items!

 Tips and advice

 Paper bags are recommended over compostable plastic bags.
 If you do use compostable plastic bags, they must be marked “compostable” and not “biodegradable”.
-You can easily find compostable bags at local hardware stores or pharmacies.
+You can easily find compostable bags at grocery stores, pharmacies, department stores, .and hardware stores.
 Otherwise, if you prefer not to use bags, we suggest putting some newspaper in the bottom of your bin to absorb liquids and to wrap meat and fish leftovers in newspaper before putting them in the bin.

 - Keep the bin out of the sun and put it curbside every week, regardless of the amount of materials in it